mmazanec22/robotComposer/README.md

-# robotComposer
 Playing with Arduinos and music theory!
+First time venturing into C (the programming language); decided to use key of C minor so I can make awful puns.